Virtual knots and links with unknotting index (n,m): Preliminaries

 Equivalence between two virtual link diagrams is established by deforming one virtual link diagram to another through a finite sequence of classical Reidemeister moves RI, RII, RIII, as shown in Fig.~\ref{fig1a}, and virtual Reidemeister moves VRI, VRII, VRIII, SV, as shown in Fig.~\ref{fig1b}.

 A diagram $D$ of a virtual knot $K$ is said to be $(n, m)$-unknottable if by virtualizing $n$ classical crossings and crossing change operation at $m$ classical crossings of $D$, the resulting diagram can be deformed into a diagram of the trivial knot.
-Note that the diagram $D$ is $(\mathcal{C}(D), 0)$-unknottable, where $\mathcal{C}(D)$ is the number of classical crossings of $D$. \\
+Note that the diagram $D$ is $(|\mathcal{C}(D)|, 0)$-unknottable, where $\mathcal{C}(D)$ is the set of classical crossings of $D$ and $|\mathcal{C}(D)|$ is the cardinality of the set $\mathcal{C}(D)$. \\

 \begin{definition}\cite{kaur2019unknottingknot} {\rm The {\it unknotting index} of a diagram $D$, denoted by $U(D)$, is the minimum among all pairs $(n,m)$ such that $D$ is $(n,m)$-unknottable.
 Here the minimality is taken with respect to the dictionary order.}\end{definition} \begin{definition}\cite{kaur2019unknottingknot} {\rm The {\it unknotting index} of a virtual knot $ K$, denoted by $U(K)$, is defined as